Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Perturbative Analysis

 To obtain the first pulsation equation, we solve Eq.~\eqref{eq:lambda_r} for $\delta\dot\psi_2$ and substitute the result into Eq.~\eqref{eq:psi1_rr}.
-This yields an equation that depends on $\delta \alpha$ only through its radial derivative, which can be removed in turn using Eq.~\eqref{eq:nu_r}.
-For the second pulsation equation, we combine Eqs.~\eqref{eq:lambda_r} and~\eqref{eq:lambda_tt} with the background equations \eqref{eq:A_eq}--\eqref{eq:alpha_eq} to obtain an equation that contains $\delta \alpha$ only through its first and second radial derivatives.
-By using Eq.~\eqref{eq:nu_r} and its derivative, we can finally eliminate $\delta \alpha$ and thus arrive at our final system of ODEs, the pulsation equations in an arbitrary spacetime dimension and with an arbitrary potential:
+This yields an equation that depends on $\delta \alpha$ only through its radial derivative, which can then be removed using Eq.~\eqref{eq:nu_r}.
+To derive the second pulsation equation, we combine Eqs.~\eqref{eq:lambda_r} and~\eqref{eq:lambda_tt} with the background equations \eqref{eq:A_eq}--\eqref{eq:alpha_eq}, obtaining an equation that contains $\delta \alpha$ only through its first and second radial derivatives.
+By using Eq.~\eqref{eq:nu_r} and its derivative, we can finally eliminate $\delta \alpha$ and arrive at our final system of ODEs, the pulsation equations in an arbitrary spacetime dimension and with an arbitrary potential:

-In order to integrate out of the singularity at $r = 0$, we must also determine the small-$r$ expansion of these equations.
-Using the even parity of scalar functions across $r=0$ and our freedom to arbitrarily rescale the perturbations, we can expand them without loss of generality as $f = 1 + \frac a 2 r^2 + \mathcal{O}(r^4)$ and $g = \beta + \frac \gamma 2 r^2 + \mathcal{O}(r^4)$.
+To integrate out of the singularity at $r = 0$, we must determine the small-$r$ expansion of these equations.
+Using the even parity of scalar functions across $r=0$ and our freedom to rescale the perturbation functions, we can expand them without loss of generality as $f = 1 + \frac a 2 r^2 + \mathcal{O}(r^4)$ and $g = \beta + \frac \gamma 2 r^2 + \mathcal{O}(r^4)${, supplying boundary conditions for our solver at the origin}.
 Expanding Eq.~\eqref{eq:f_eq} in this manner leads to

 where $A_0$ and $\alpha_0$ are the central amplitude and lapse.
 On the other hand, expanding Eq~\eqref{eq:g_eq} shows $\beta = 0$ but leads to a degeneracy at the following order, so that $\gamma$ remains free.
 We thus have {\it two} undetermined parameters, $\chi$ and $\gamma$, and must shoot for both to obtain asymptotically flat spacetimes.